More Bishop Attractions

 Head North out of Bishop and in just a few minutes you will find yourself in the Volcanic Tablelands that formed 750,000 years ago by enormous eruptions of glowing volcanic ash.
 Today the tablelands and the area knows as Chalk Bluff at their southern edge, is an outdoor enthusiast’s delight.
 Exploring, hiking, birding, photography, and bouldering – you’ll find all that and more in this area.
 The Happy and Sad Boulders have become popular with climbers.
 The Owens River running along the base of the tablelands at Chalk Bluff, is open year-round to fishing.
 A portion of this section of the rivers is designated as a Wild Tout area with special regulations.
 The Volcanic Tablelands and Fish Slough area offer vast vistas and ancient Indian Petroglyphs (rock carvings).
 From Bishop, Take Highway 6 North for one mile then turn left on Five Bridges Road.
 Pass through the gravel plant then turn right on Fish Slough Road where the road forks at the dead trees.

 The link below is a short description of the Fish Slough Petroglyphs North of Bishop on the Petroglyph Loop.
 It is narrated by an outstanding archaeologist by the name of Kirk Halford.
-Did you know that the Fish Slough Brochure Map we distribute in the visitor center was originally recorded by anthropologists in 1882 and is over 5,000 years old?
+Did you know that the Fish Slough was originally recorded by anthropologists in 1882 and is over 5,000 years old – Click below for the Brochure Map or pick up a copy at the Visitor Center.

 Owens River Gorge